hussam2717/Cookie-Consent-Banner/README.md

 - When the user clicks **Decline**, cookies are disabled
 - The banner will not show again unless reset
 - The **Reset Cookie Preferences** button clears stored consent

+🤝 Contributing
+Feel free to fork this repo and improve it!